Trafficking Risk in Sub-Saharan African Supply Chains

 SUGAR OVERVIEW

-Sugar accounts for nearly 60 percent of Swaziland’s agricultural production, and in 2014-2015 the country produced 5.6 million metric tons of sugar cane on approximately 10,000 hectares of land.
-The sugar industry is broken up into four major sectors: large mills/estates (77 percent of production), large growers (17 percent of production), medium-sized growers (five percent of production), and small growers (one percent of production).
-The largest number of individuals are employed by the medium-small scale operations, regardless of their relatively small contribution to overall production.[60]
+Sugar is Eswatini’s second largest export, and in 2022-23 the country produced 5.5 million metric tons of sugar cane on approximately 60,622 hectares of land.
+The sugar industry is broken up into four major sectors: large mills/estates (50 percent of production), large growers (14 percent of production), medium-sized growers (seven percent of production), and small growers (29 percent of production).[91]

 DOCUMENTED TRAFFICKING IN PERSONS RISKS FACTORS IN SUGAR PRODUCTION

-In Swaziland, many families have been forcibly evicted from their land without compensation and resettled in areas with poorer quality land.[61]
-Relocated communities often face severe poverty.[62]
-The ITUC reports that workers in the sugar sector frequently work over 60 hours per week, though government regulations state that a normal work week is 54 hours, and most do not receive the overtime rate mandated by the government, with some not receiving any payment for overtime work.
+In Eswatini, many families have been forcibly evicted from their land without compensation and resettled in areas with poorer quality land.
+[92] In 2018, the Royal Swaziland Sugar Corporation reportedly illegally evicted sugar cane farmers to reappropriate the property as national land.[93]
+Relocated communities often face severe poverty and receive no monetary assistance from the government.
+[94] The International Trade Union Confederation (ITUC) reports that workers in the sugar sector frequently work over 60 hours per week, though government regulations state that a normal work week is 48 hours, and most do not receive the overtime rate mandated by the government, with some not receiving any payment for overtime work.[95]
 While seasonal workers are legally entitled to maternity leave, in practice, female employees must take a pregnancy test and are not employed the following season if they are found to be pregnant.
-Most workers do not receive personal protective equipment.[63]
-Deaths at sugar mills due to unsafe working conditions have also been reported.[64]
+Most workers do not receive personal protective equipment.[96]
+Deaths at sugar mills due to unsafe working conditions have also been reported.[97]

-Seasonal employees in Swaziland who engage in union activities often are not hired back the next season.[65]
-In one case in 2011, around 30 workers were dismissed from a sugar cane cutting company following their attempts to establish a union.
-Workers at the company also complained of sexual harassment by a manager.[66]
-Strikes by workers have turned violent and damaged property in recent years.
-In 2014, demanding a pay increase, 3,000 employees at Ubombo Sugar, owned by Illovo, participated in a strike, and 170 hectares of cane were burned.[67]
+As of 2016, seasonal employees in Eswatini who engage in union activities often are not hired back the next season.[98]
+Strikes by workers have turned violent and damaged property in recent years.[99]
+In 2014, demanding a pay increase, 3,000 employees at Ubombo Sugar, owned by Illovo, participated in a strike, and 170 hectares of cane were burned.[100]
+A 2022 strike at Mhlume and Simunye Sugar Mills suspended operations of the two mills.[101]

 Forestry/Wood